brndnmtthws/optimal-buy-cbpro/README.md

 # How do I use it?

+The package itself can be used as a Docker container, or by installing the pip package with `pip install optimal-buy-cbpro`.
+Using the Docker container is recommended to avoid Python environment issues.
+Instructions for running with Docker and systemd are as follows:

 1. Get yourself a hardware wallet, such as a [Ledger](https://www.ledgerwallet.com/) or [TREZOR](https://trezor.io/).
 1. Set up a Coinbase Pro account, and link your bank account